 Problem Possible Cause - Solution I can't hear any sound from the microphone in my connected headset, when trying to test the audio playback.
 You need to enable listening to the microphone in the audio control panel in order to hear any sound through your connected headset as follows: 1.
-Right-click the volume control icon in the taskbar.
+Right-click the volume control icon (1)) in the taskbar.
 2. Select Recording Devices.
-Open Volume Mixer Playback devices Sounds Troubleshoot sound problems Troubleshoot sound problems SOUTHORN SOUNDS ACCITOTION Microphone Properties X General Listen to this device check box.
-All Microphone properties You can listen to a portable music player or other device through this Microphone jack.
+3. Double-click Microphone and select Listen.
+4. Click to put a check in Listen to this device check box.
+Microphone Properties X General Listen to a portable music player or other device through this Microphone jack.
 If you connect a microphone, you may hear feedback.
-Playback through this device: Click Apply.
+Click Apply.
 You can then listen to the playback though the headset for testing.
 Remember to disable this feature (remove the check from the Listen to this device check box) otherwise you may hear an echo from the internal microphone when you disconnect the headset.